Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

-It was during that first phase that he developed the field we call dynamics, of which Newton and others made huge bounds in a century later.
+It was during that first phase that he developed the field we call dynamics, in which Newton and others made huge bounds a century later.
 But it was our buddy Galileo who began the line of thought and the formalization of experimentation, and we might not have known about it had he forgone publishing his main works, which he eventually did in 1638.
 Much of Galileo’s work was rooted in logic.
 In fact, he set up many of the techniques we consider necessary in science, including experimentation and recording of the results.
 It wouldn’t be until around 1650 that this became a standard amongst scientists (Taylor 38, 54).

 Building the Scientific Method

 Initially, in his studies, Galileo contended with two of Aristotle’s theses.
 One was the notion that bodies which move up and down have a velocity that is directly proportional to the weight of the object.
 The second was that speeds are inversely proportional to the resistance of the medium they move through.
 These were the cornerstones of the Aristotelian theory, and if they were wrong, down goes the house of cards.
 Simon Stevin, in 1586, was one of the first to bring up the experiment that would be done by Galileo just a few years later (40, 42-3).